mektigboy/OpenZeppelinBootcampProject/README.md

 ```
 > **Note**
 > If you want to mint and NFT using the command above, you need to set your VRF: https://vrf.chain.link/.
+> Do not forget to retrieve your subscription id.

 ## Presentation